 (Shared Services Survey 2019, Ernst & Young and ProColombia, 2019)

-Colombia has high quality telecommunications infrastructure and connections
+Colombia has high quality telecommunications network and infrastructure

-- Colombia has 11 submarine communications cables in operation, making it the second country in the region with the largest number of cables.
+- Colombia has 11 submarine communications cables in operation, ranking second in the region for the highest number of cables.
 This allows Colombia to offer excellent international connectivity with fast data transmission and stability.

 - According to the Ministry of Information Technology, Colombia registered 2.8 million broadband connections in 2010.
-In 2018, the figure grew to 32.7 million connections.
+In 2018, the number increased to 32.7 million connections.

 Colombia has a highly skilled workforce for SSC operations

-- The main reason for investing in this sector in Colombia is the availability and quality of human talent at an efficient cost.
+- The main reason to invest in this sector in Colombia is the availability and quality of qualified talent at a reasonable cost.

-- According to the IMD World Talent 2019 Report, Colombia has the largest workforce in the region, and is number one in terms of growth and training, outpacing Peru, Mexico, and Brazil.
+- According to the 2019 IMD World Talent Ranking, Colombia’s workforce is the largest in the region, with the highest growth and training rates, surpassing Peru, Mexico, and Brazil.

-- Colombia has 4 universities in the world's top 500 and 12 in the top 100 for Latin America, according to QS World University.
+- According to the QS World University Rankings, 4 Colombian universities ranked among the top 500 in the world and 12 among the top 100 for Latin America.
 Nine years ago, no Colombian university made the rankings.

-- Colombia enables scalable operations, available in 6 metropolitan areas, each with more than one million residents: Bogotá, Medellín, Cali, Barranquilla, Bucaramanga, and Cartagena (DANE).
+- Colombia offers opportunities for scalable operations in 6 metropolitan areas, each with more than one million residents: Bogotá, Medellín, Cali, Barranquilla, Bucaramanga, and Cartagena (DANE).

 - Cultural links: With respect to the Spanish language, Colombia has the third largest Spanish-speaking population in the world, which makes it an ideal market to centralize operations for the rest of Latin America.
-In addition, it has one of the most neutral accents for voice operations (Economist Intelligence).
+Additionally, it has one of the most neutral accents for voice operations (Economist Intelligence).

 Success stories in the SSC sector in Colombia

-- Global companies such as Amazon, Johnson & Johnson, Diageo, Stanley Black&Decker, and SAP recognize the potential of the shared services center industry in Colombia.
+- Global companies such as Amazon, Johnson & Johnson, Diageo, Stanley Black&Decker, and SAP recognize the potential in the shared services center industry in Colombia.

 Investment opportunities in the shared services center sector:

-- Development of a SSC operations, taking advantage of the quality of professional graduates in different regions of the country.
+- Development of SSC operations, taking advantage of the quality of qualified professional in different regions of the country.

 - Setting up SSCs for finance, accounting, IT, procurement, human resources, and value-added services.
 Operations in English and Spanish.

-- SSCs specialized in telemarketing, collection, sales, customer service, and call centers that allow A greater insertion into formal employment, especially by the country’s workforce equipped with technical and technological degrees.
+- SSCs specialized in telemarketing, debt collection, sales, customer service, and call centers that allow a greater insertion into formal employment, especially by the country’s workforce with technical and technological degrees.

-- Service centers focused on back-office, outsourcing of financial and accounting services, human resources, logistic services, and Level II help desks that can cater to the needs of businesses of the financial, logistic, and oil sectors, among others.
+- Service centers focused on back-office, outsourcing of financial and accounting services, human resources, logistics, and Level II help desks that can cater to the needs of businesses in the financial, logistics, and oil sectors, among others.

-- Construction of outsourcing centers for engineering services, telemedicine, R+D+i, graphic design, and business analytics, since these are high value-added services in demand among different verticals in Colombia.
+- Construction of outsourcing centers for engineering services, telemedicine, R+D and innovation, graphic design, and business analytics since these are high value-added services in demand among different verticals in Colombia.

-- Installation of offshore platforms to serve foreign markets.
+- Setting up offshore platforms to serve foreign markets.